Skip to main content

 Most people overestimate how well they are likely to remember things.
 As a result, they may commit themselves to an action item, write a sketchy shorthand note about it and later wonder what it means.

-One way to prevent that scenario is to ensure that action items are expressed as full sentences.
+One way to prevent that scenario is to ensure that action items are expressed as complete sentences.
 For example, “Create a draft of the request for proposal (RFP) for XYZ Inc. by DD-MM-YYYY.” conveys a lot more information than simply “XYZ Inc.”

 Did this answer your question?